brianhillsley/flicksapp/README.txt

-# Project 1 - ReMov
+# Project 1 - ReMovie

 ReMov is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).